-I can’t change the fact that you have a bull’s-eye on your back, but for over a decade I’ve been working with clients to make sure that if the worst does happen, every thing you’ve worked so hard to build will not be destroyed.
+I can’t change the fact that you have a bulls-eye on your back.
+For over a decade I’ve been working with clients to make sure that if the worst does happen, everything you’ve worked so hard to build will not be destroyed.

 You need someone that specializes in this type of coverage so that you can get the maximum protection for the lowest possible price, and in the easiest way possible.

 STILL, DON’T THINK CYBER ATTACKS CAN HAPPEN TO YOU?

 One of your employees goes on a business trip and as they hurry to pay their cab driver at the airport, they leave their laptop on the seat of the taxi.
 By the time they realize it’s gone, they are 10,000 feet in the air on their way back home.

 Meanwhile back on the ground, that laptop is found by a random, opportunistic taxi passenger who easily logs in and had access to usernames, passwords, customer data, employee information and plenty of other sensitive data.

 Will that story make the front page of the newspaper like a data breach at a big box retailer?
 No, probably not.